 This is the website of The Vegan Society.
-The Vegan Society is a registered charity, number 279228 (England and Wales) and SC049495 (Scotland), and a Company Limited by Guarantee, company number 1468880 in England and Wales, both of which are data controllers of your information under the Data Protection Act 1998.
+The Vegan Society is a registered charity, numbers 279228 (England and Wales) and SC049495 (Scotland), and a Company Limited by Guarantee, company numbers 01468880 and 12377572 in England and Wales, all of which are data controllers of your information under the Data Protection Act 1998.

 Our postal address is: Donald Watson House

 B3 1EH.
 U.K.

 We can be reached online or phone +44 (0)121 523 1730.

 We do not collect personally identifying information about you when you visit our site, unless you choose to provide such information to us.
 Providing such information is strictly voluntary.

 We collect and store the following non-personal information from you:

 - the IP address and / or domain name from which you access the internet

 - the date and time you access our site

 - the files requested from our site (as well as whether they were successfully received, or any errors that were encountered)